Owls and Blades memorabilia including FA Cup final ticket to be auctioned online

-Football memorabilia: Owls and Blades memorabilia including FA Cup final ticket to be auctioned online
+Football memorabilia: Sheffield Wednesday and Sheffield United memorabilia including FA Cup final ticket to be auctioned online

 Football memorabilia including historic Owls FA Cup final ticket and Blades programme are being auctioned online this month.